What is a PPN?

 Linkage Groups

-Linkage groups or working groups, form around a particular issue to support the representative in their role on a committee.
+Linkage groups or thematic groups, form around a particular issue to support the representative in their role on a committee.

 Co-Ordinator